1. Annual Meeting & Minutes of Meeting(s)

 Meetings are the times when the board conducts key business, which may include

 - approving budgets, reviewing financial statements

 - electing new board members and/or officers

 - conducting other business matters

 - review policies and procedures, which may include investment policies, conflict of interest policies, employment policies

 If you find that your bylaws set out for multiple meetings a year (monthly, quarterly), and your board hasn’t been meeting that requirement, it may be time to consider your operations and possible revision of bylaws.

 Did you get minutes taken and approved from that meeting?

 Keep minutes of these meetings!
-Your nonprofit should keep a copy of minutes of meetings of directors and any committees having the authority of the Board of Directors.
-Get the minutes approved by the board of directors.
+Your nonprofit should keep a copy of minutes of meetings of directors and any committees having the authority of the board of directors.